Getting Started with 3D Printing

 Do You Sell Refillable Spool Options?

-We do not offer refillable spool options at this time - though it is something we are investigating for the future.
+We do not currently offer refillable spool options, although it is something we are exploring for the future.

 Do You Offer Custom Spools or Unique Spool Sizes?